zunda/mitome.in/README.md

 ## Authoring
 Create and edit the `.md` files under `doc/`.
 Add them to the side bar to the `themeConfig.sidebar` array in `docs/.vuepress/config.js`.

 Place images under `docs/.vuepress/public/`.
-They are evailable at the base path.
+They are available at the base path.

 ### The mitomein icon
-Edit `assets/mitomein.svg` with Inkscape and export it as a 48x48 png image.
+Edit `assets/mitomein.svg` with Inkscape and export it as a 48x48 png image into `docs/.vuepress/public/`.

 ## Serve the pages
 Locally: